axodotdev/cargo-dist/book/src/way-too-quickstart.md

 (I left off the --execute flag from `cargo-release` so you won't accidentally break anything if you really did just copy paste that 😇)

-Now on to [the guide][] for all the nuance this section completely glossed over!
+For more details on using cargo-release with cargo-dist, see [the guide for that][cargo-release-guide].

 [cargo-release]: https://github.com/crate-ci/cargo-release
 [guide]: ./guide.md
 [install]: ./install.md
+[cargo-release-guide]: ./cargo-release-guide.md